starchturrets/windows-shenanigans/guide.md

 WDAC (Windows Defender Application Control) is what runs under the hood of Smart App Control, however SAC exposes far less configuration.
 SAC can be enabled on new installs by opening the Windows Security App and going to **App and Browser Control > Settings for Smart App Control** and selecting the Activated option.

-While this means it is dead simple, it is also a blunt all or nothing - if a dll critical to signal desktop or another similar app is blocked, there is no option to allowlist it, only turn it off entirely, and it cannot be reenabled without reinstalling the OS.
+While this means it is dead simple, it is also a blunt all or nothing - if a dll critical to signal desktop or another similar app is blocked, there is no option to allowlist it, only turn it off entirely, and it cannot be (officially) reenabled without reinstalling the OS.
+(This is [deliberate](https://nitter.woodland.cafe/dwizzzleMSFT/status/1723004632815837220#m)).

 So, SAC is probably a good idea under the following conditions: